softchris/copilot-workshop/README.md

 ## Supported programming languages

 This workshop is designed to work with `JavaScript` by default.
-Support is currently added for the following languages:
+Support is currently being added for the following languages:

 - Java
 - Python